 After iron man Drago, a highly intimidating 6-foot-5, 261-pound Soviet athlete, kills Apollo Creed in an exhibition match, Rocky comes to the heart of Russia for 15 pile-driving boxing rounds of revenge.

 Rocky Balboa is enjoying life.
-He's got a lovely wife, Adrian, had a successful fight with Apollo Creed and is able to enjoy the wealth coming off the draw.
+He has a lovely wife, Adrian, had a successful fight with Apollo Creed and is able to enjoy the money he earned from the fight and a new endorsement deal.
 Unfortunately, Rocky becomes embarrassed when failing to complete an advert and ends up working in a meat packing company.
 He believes that he will no longer have a career as a boxer.
 Apollo wants to rematch with Rocky to prove all his critics wrong that he can beat Rocky.
 Can Rocky once again have a successful fight?
 Written by

 See more »

 Imperfect, but highly entertaining sequel picks up right where the original left off.
 Having suffered heavy brain damage as a result of his brutal battle with the hard-hitting champion, Balboa decides to call it quits and dedicate his life to his newfound love Adrian (Shire).
 However the intense media hype, public mockery from the champion Creed, and a discovery that 'normal' life isn't all that it's cracked up to be draw him back into the ring for a highly publicized rematch.
 You have to be patient this time around as the film is slow going at first, and lacks the emotional punch of the original, but an exciting, edge of your seat climax makes it worth the wait.
 A good follow-up considering the impact of its predecessor. **½

 13 of 20 people found this review helpful.